TheGreatPP/pennyprofit/README.md

 pennyprofit
 ===========

-The foundation for penny profit
+The foundation for penny profit.

+Testing